DILCISBoard/E-ARK-AIP/index.md

 ## Information package

-The CSIP defines the requirements for concrete information package format specifications, such as the SIP, AIP, or DIP.
+The CSIP defines the shared requirements for concrete information package format specifications, such as the SIP, AIP, or DIP.

 An *information package* (IP) is an instance of a format that complies with the CSIP.